M-Scott-Lassiter/jest-geojson/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] I have read the [CONTRIBUTING](https://github.com/M-Scott-Lassiter/jest-geojson/blob/main/CONTRIBUTING.md) guidelines
 -   [ ] My commits follow the [appropriate guidance](https://github.com/M-Scott-Lassiter/jest-geojson/blob/main/CONTRIBUTING.md#commits)
 -   [ ] I certify that I have the appropriate permissions to add these changes to the repository
--   [ ] An issue is open for the changes proposed

 ## New Matcher Submission Checklist